MorrisLLC/grunt-war/README.md

 ## Release History

+#### 0.3.3
+* Removed a project dependency (not actively maintained) to try and address reports of a out-of-memory exception while generating a war file from 2 users.
+* Grammer corrections - Thank you Tim Russell (trussell314).

 #### 0.3.2
 * If the war_dist_folder does not already exist then grunt-war will create it.
 This saves the pain of adding this check before calling grunt-war. (skray)